UPPMAX/UPPMAX-documentation/docs/cluster_guides/backup.md

 ???- question "What determines if a newly-edited file gets a backup?"

-    - The change persevered.
-For example, a file that is created and deleted within a day is unlikely to get a backup
+    - The duration of the change persisting.
+      For example, a file that is created and deleted within a day is unlikely to get a backup.
+      The longer the change persisted,
+      the likelier it is to have
+      its latest version in the backup
     - The workload of the backup service is low.
+      The lower the workload of the backup service, the likelier it is you have more recent versions of your files in a backup

 The backup service works best when it can keep up with the changes on files that have a backup.